 ESRD Medicare eligibility

-To be eligible for ESRD Medicare, you must be under 65 and diagnosed with ESRD by a doctor.
+To be eligible for ESRD Medicare, you must be diagnosed with ESRD by a doctor.
 Additionally, you must have enough work history to qualify for Social Security Disability Insurance (SSDI) or Social Security retirement benefits, or enough railroad work history to qualify for Railroad Retirement benefits or railroad disability annuity.
 You can also qualify through the work history of your spouse or parent.